donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 When a collection is initiated, a research administrator assigns a manager to the collection (see the _DI RDM Protocol for Research Administrators_).
 Typically, the collection manager is also the supervisor of the research project to which this collection belongs.
 A collection manager can add other users to the collection in the role of manager, and these then obtain the same rights.

-##	5 Data, metadata, and attributes
+##	5 Data, Metadata, and Attributes

 There exist several definitions of data.
 For the purpose of this protocol, we focus on _research data_, which we define as follows: